MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/architecture.md

 ## High-level architecture

-An enterprise-scale architecture is defined by a set of design considerations and recommendations across eight [critical design areas](./design-guidelines.md), with two network topologies recommended: an enterprise-scale architecture based on an Azure Virtual WAN network topology (depictured on figure 2), or based on a traditional Azure network topology based on the hub and spoke architecture (depicted on figure 3).
+An enterprise-scale architecture is defined by a set of design considerations and recommendations across eight [critical design areas](./design-guidelines.md), with two network topologies recommended: an enterprise-scale architecture based on an Azure Virtual WAN network topology (depicted in figure 2), or based on a traditional Azure network topology based on the hub and spoke architecture (depicted in figure 3).

 [![Diagram that shows Cloud Adoption Framework enterprise-scale landing zone architecture based on an Azure Virtual WAN network topology.](./media/ns-arch-inline.png)](./media/ns-arch-expanded.png#lightbox)